Seikilos epitaph: Discovery

-The Dutch Consul in İzmir protected the stele during the 1922 Burning of Smyrna in the Greco-Turkish War.
+The Dutch Consul in İzmir took the stele during the 1922 Burning of Smyrna in the Greco-Turkish War.
 The consul's son-in-law transported it, via stops in Istanbul and Stockholm, to The Hague, where it remained until 1966.
 Presumed lost, it was acquired by the Department of Antiquities of the National Museum of Denmark in Copenhagen and revealed in December of the following year.
 The stele continues to be showcased at the museum.

 Dating

 The find has been variously dated, but the first or second century AD is the most probable guess.
 One authority states that on grounds of paleography the inscription can be "securely dated to the first century C.E.", while on the same basis (the use of swallow-tail serifs, the almost triangular Φ with prolongation below, ligatures between N, H, and M, and above all the peculiar form of the letter omega) another is equally certain it dates from the second century AD, and makes comparisons to dated inscriptions of 127/128 AD and 149/150 AD.